 - If we notice changes that might mean that something is wrong we need to know where we can voice our concerns straight away, rather than feeling that we don’t know what to do.

 There is help available and steps need not be taken alone.

 Parents Protect is a dedicated child sexual abuse prevention and awareness website to help caring adults to just this.
 The site is a useful resource of information, guidance and resources.
 Its online learning programme enables you to work through the issues at your own pace and aims to:

 - Give you the information you need about child sexual abuse

 - Show you how to create a family safety plan

 - Tell you who you can talk to if you are worried

 Getting informed and seeking help and advice are the first steps to preventing or addressing issues around child sexual abuse.

 Another useful resource relating to keeping children safe online can be found at Internet Matters.

-Call the Stop it Now!
-Freephone, anonymous and confidential helpline on 0808 1000 900 for advice, support and information.
+Call the confidential Stop It Now! helpline on 0808 1000 900 for advice, support and information.